|

 lot of lip, let me tell you.
 Father Wagner is always giving his sermons in

-German, and I never understand them, since Mama and Daddy only speak German
+German, and I never understand them, since Mama and Daddy only speak

 when they don't want us to know what they're saying.
 Mama says Father